-This easy chicken marsala dish is a flavor-packed dish that has an incredible rich creamy sauce and tender mushrooms.
+This easy chicken marsala is a flavor-packed meal that has an incredibly creamy sauce and tender mushrooms.

 The chicken cooks to be juicy and packed with flavor.
-For the sauce, well it’s one of those sauces where you grab some bread to try and soak up as much of the sauce as it’s so delicious.
+For the sauce, it is one of those sauces where you grab some bread to try and soak up as much of the sauce as it is so delicious.

-Marsala wine can be dry or sweet, but for this dish, you will want to try and find the dry variety.
-You should be able to find this available at any good supermarket or wine vendor.
+Marsala wine can be dry or sweet, but you will want to try and find the dry variety for this dish.
+You should be able to find dry Marsala wine available at any good supermarket or wine vendor.

-This dish is quite simple, you can alter it in several ways, but each will involve adding more and more work.
-If you have a variation on this dish that you would like to share, then please don’t hesitate to leave it in the comments below.
+If you have a variation on this dish that you would like to share, then please do not hesitate to leave it in the comment section at the bottom of this page.

-If you want to see how to cook this dish, then be sure to check out the video below.
+If you want to see how to make chicken marsala, then be sure to check out the video below.
 It goes through all the steps to making this delicious dish.
 Alternatively, you will find the full written recipe right underneath the video.

 Easy Chicken Marsala Recipe